Wisdom Teeth Removal During NS (National Service) in Singapore

 Wisdom Tooth Surgery is ‘Free’ for Full-time NSFs*

-As part of your NSF medical benefits; you can enjoy ‘free’ (covered by your NSF medical benefits) wisdom tooth surgery at any Army camp with an in-camp dental centre.
+As part of your NSF medical benefits; you can enjoy ‘free’ (covered by your NSF medical benefits) wisdom tooth surgery at any army camp with an in-camp dental centre.
 If your camp doesn’t have a dental centre, fret not, you can simply head over to your medical officer or nearest Polyclinic that has a dental centre for a consult and referral to a public hospital where the wisdom tooth surgery procedure will be done.

+Do note this NSF benefit is only eligible at participating public institutions.
+Private institutions or private dental clinics (like us) are not part of this program.
 Make sure to have a referral before heading to the public hospitals, otherwise your surgery might not be covered.

 Some other things to take note of: